rthauby/thauby.next/src/md/socialcode.md

 Working in an agile environment, I built features collaboratively and actively participated in daily scrum meetings.
 By embracing agile methodologies, I demonstrated my adaptability and commitment to delivering projects on time and within budget.

-Throughout my time at SocialCode, I consistently strived to be an achiever, going beyond the role of a &quot;doer.&quot; My ability to collaborate effectively with cross-functional teams, leverage innovative technologies, and streamline development processes allowed me to make a tangible impact on the success of our products.
+My ability to collaborate effectively with cross-functional teams, leverage innovative technologies, and streamline development processes allowed me to make a tangible impact on the success of our products.

 I am proud of the achievements I made during my tenure at SocialCode and am excited to apply my skills and experiences to future opportunities.
 I am confident that my passion for excellence, collaborative mindset, and technical proficiency will continue to drive the success of future projects and contribute to the growth of the teams I work with.